-You can check the status of your green card renewal application online.
-You will need the receipt number from the Form I-797C, Notice of Action that USCIS sent to you.
+You can of your green card renewal application online.
+You will need the receipt number from Form I-797C: Notice of Action that USCIS sent to you.
 You can find the receipt number on the top left corner of the Notice of Action.
-The receipt number will be a combination of 3 letters and ten numbers.
+The receipt number will be a combination of three letters and 10 numbers.
 To check your application's status, you must type the receipt number into the USCIS status checker.

-- Find a lawyer to help you.
+Find a lawyer to help you.
 It is usually a good idea to get expert legal help once USCIS denies your application so that you can figure out how to avoid having your application denied a second time.
-You can find an experienced immigration lawyer near you at AILA.org.
+You can find an experienced immigration lawyer near you at .